neuropsychology/NeuroKit/README.rst

 Notes
 -------

 *The authors do not provide any warranty.
-If this software causes your keyboard to blow up, your brain to liquify, your toilet to clog or a zombie plague to break loose, the authors CANNOT IN ANY WAY be held responsible.*
+If this software causes your keyboard to blow up, your brain to liquefy, your toilet to clog or a zombie plague to break loose, the authors CANNOT IN ANY WAY be held responsible.*